willkg/douglas/docs/douglas_cmd.rst

     douglas-cmd --config=/path/to/config.py --help

-For more information on static rendering, see :ref:`static-rendering`.
+For more information on compiling, see :ref:`compiling`.